 The main historical sources that we relied upon are detailed in Supporting Text S1 and S2.
 In addition to the scientific publications, we considered several hundreds of monitoring and surveillance bulletins and reports regarding Stromboli volcano, issued by the “International Association of Volcanology and Geochemistry of the Earth Interior” (IAVCEI); by “Istituto Internazionale di Vulcanologia” (IIV) and “Gruppo Nazionale di Vulcanologia” (GNV) of “Consiglio Nazionale delle Ricerche” (CNR), by “Istituto Nazionale di Geofisica e Vulcanologia” (INGV), and by “Laboratorio di Geofisica Sperimentale” of Università di Firenze (UNIFI-LGS).
 We also considered the open documents on the “Stromboli Online” website by SwissEduc, the “Scientific Event Alert Network” (SEAN) and the “Global Volcanism Network” (GVN) of the Smithsonian Institution.

 The historical catalog of major explosions and paroxysms at Stromboli (Bevilacqua et al., 2023), and the recent catalog of major explosions and paroxysms at Stromboli from 1970 to 2023 (Bevilacqua et al., 2020a) are available on the INGV - Sezione di Pisa.
-The derived data and the R scripts utilized for statistical analysis are available upon request.
+The derived data is available under request and the R scripts utilized for statistical analysis are available in Bevilacqua and Neri (2026).

 Author contributions